Close

 Alena A/Shutterstock.com

 Restrictions will surely cause a reaction in the child, which will most likely be violent, so it is important to be prepared for this.
 Having a negative emotional response to something that hurts or offends is a normal manifestation of human nature.
-In order for the child not to suppress their personality in the future, it is important not to punish them for their emotions, which are created by nature itself and cannot be controlled.
-Let the child be offended, scream and cry, as much as the situation and your nerves allow.
+For the child not to suppress their personality in the future, it is important not to punish them for their emotions, which are created by nature itself and cannot be controlled.
+Let the child be offended, scream, and cry as much as the situation and your nerves allow.

 Accepting the child in their reaction is an important moment that shapes their development, among other things.
 The child fully explores their nature and learns to understand themselves.
 In the future, when the prefrontal cortex of their brain is sufficiently formed, they will be able to better control themselves.

-Moreover, the parent remains on the same page with the child, and not against them, by supporting them and saying ‘I understand, I also get offended when they don’t give me what I want.’
-There are no single correct required phrases here, each parent chooses them for themselves based on an understanding of their child and their age.
+Moreover, the parent remains on the same page with the child, and not against them, by supporting them and saying, ‘I understand, I also get offended when they don’t give me what I want.’
+There is no single correct phrase here; each parent chooses them for themselves based on an understanding of their child and their age.

 4. Come up with a collective decision, whilst remaining on the same page with the child